 The Youth Court program is promoted by the U.S. Department of Justice Office of Juvenile Justice and Delinquency Prevention, U.S. Department of Transportation National Highway Traffic Safety Administration, U.S. Department of Health and Human Services Substance Abuse and Mental Health Services Administration, American Probation and Parole Association, American Bar Association, the National Council of Juvenile and Family Court Judges, and the Public Service Center of Phi Alpha Delta Law Fraternity, International.

-More information on the Youth Court program is available from the National Youth Court Center.
+More information on the Youth Court program is available from the National Association of Youth Courts.

 Youth Court will hear cases three evenings a week.
 The Court will conduct up to three hearings each session, for an average of more than four hundred (400) cases each year.
 Compliance with Youth Court sanctions is expected to be solid; nationally, over ninety percent (90%) of Youth Court respondents complete their sanctions as ordered.
 We anticipate that Virginia Youth Court respondents will contribute over two thousand (2,000) hours of community service each year.